nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 If you have fast fingers, Swift+ can help you manage contacts and tasks more quickly than a traditional point-and-click interface.

 This user guide provides details on how to use Swift+ in your daily workflow.
 This guide covers how to set up Swift+ and use its text-based commands.
-Get started now by heading over to [How to use the User Guide](#how-to-use-this-user-guide)!
+Get started now by heading over to [How to use this User Guide](#how-to-use-this-user-guide)!

 ---